Skip to content ↓

 Core knowledge is the information which students need to know in order to help them to make progress within a subject.
 There is a strong correlation between a student's success in a subject and their recall and understanding of core knowledge within the subject.
 Once students have learnt their core knowledge they will be able to apply it and use it fluidly and creatively to support their learning.
 It is important that we work together to help your child with their learning of this information.
 Students’ recall of this information is best when they are quizzed regularly at home.
 To help with this, all the core knowledge can be found on the school website under the learning & subjects heading.

-Departments will have additional online tools such as Quizlet, carousel learning and seneca to support students with their learning of this information.
+Departments will have additional online tools such as Quizlet, Carousel Learning and Seneca to support students with their learning of this information.

 Assessment and recording